ไอคอนติดตั้ง ios เว็บ ไอคอนติดตั้ง ios เว็บ ไอคอนติดตั้งเว็บแอนดรอยด์

 In other words, spoofing means that manipulators place large buy and sell orders in the market, but have no intention of executing them, in order to create the illusion of supply and demand.
 Through these false signals, manipulators can cause prices to fluctuate and profit from market reactions.

-Bear RAIding
+Bear Raiding

 Short attacks are often used to maliciously drive down asset prices.
 Manipulators short sell or sell a large amount of an asset to trigger panic selling in the market, causing a chain reaction that leads to a continuous drop in prices.